 We joined the launch ceremony of A Waste Reduction Guidebook for Large Scale Event Organisers hosted by the Environmental Protection Department.
 We are committed to implementing measures to minimise waste generated from the organisation of events.
 These measures include using recycled materials in stage setup, re-using event supplies, and sending unwanted supplies to recycling or donation centres.

 Annual Electricity Consumption

 87.36 million gigawatt hours

-the electricity consumed by 26,743 average three-member Hong Kong households in one year the volume of more than 2,571 standard 50-metre swimming pools
+the electricity consumed by 26,743 average three-member Hong Kong households in one year

 Annual Water Usage